luttechan/ANV-Core/README.md

 * ZIP files directly inside the local `ffmpeg` directory
 * ZIP files directly inside child folders under the local `ffmpeg` directory

-This restriction prevents AnkiVoice Extended from accidentally detecting or using an unrelated FFmpeg installation elsewhere on the user's PC.
+This restriction prevents AnkiVoice Core from accidentally detecting or using an unrelated FFmpeg installation elsewhere on the user's PC.

 ### File Operation and Backup Notice

-Some AnkiVoice Extended features may move files, rename files, change extensions, create converted audio files, or process many files at once.
+Some AnkiVoice Core features may move files, rename files, change extensions, create converted audio files, or process many files at once.

 Before using file movement, filename cleanup, extension correction, or audio conversion features, users should back up important files.
 Users are responsible for checking selected folders, selected files, output paths, overwrite settings, deletion options, and confirmation prompts before running any batch operation.